Google is opening an artificial intelligence center in China

-Despite many of its services being blocked in China, Google has chosen Beijing as the location for its first artificial research center in Asia.
+Despite many of its services being blocked in China, Google has chosen Beijing as the location for its first artificial intelligence research center in Asia.

 "The science of AI has no borders, neither do its benefits," Fei-Fei Li, chief scientist at Google's AI business, said in a blog post Wednesday announcing the new center.